Our Story · Since 1975 · Under New Ownership

 Same standard.

-Forty-seven Florida summers on Prospect Road.
+Fifty-one Florida summers on West Prospect Road.
 The flat-top has not gone cold.
 The recipes have not budged.
 The mural on the back wall — palm trees, painted skyline, a sun that does not move — has watched the whole thing.

-Fat Freddy's opened on Prospect Road in 1979.
+Fat Freddy's opened on West Prospect Road in 1975.
 The neighborhood was different.
-Prospect was two-lane.
+West Prospect was two-lane.
 Florida was emptier.
 A cold sub came on a roll, with cheese you picked yourself, and that was the whole transaction.
 Five categories on the menu — cold subs, smash burgers, philly steaks, chicken, salads — and that was the whole transaction then, too.

 What changed is everything around us.
 What did not is what happens behind the counter.
 Bread comes in fresh.
 Meat gets sliced.
 The flat-top runs hot from ten in the morning.
 Onions go on.
 Sweet peppers, mushrooms, jalapeños — pick your weapon.
 Cheese melts on top.
 Bun toasts.
 Plate goes to the bar.
 Next.

-We are open Monday through Friday, ten to three.
-Lunch only.
-That is on purpose.
+We are open Monday through Friday, ten to five.
 A small kitchen run by people who have done it thousands of times means every order looks like the order before it.
 It is the only way we know how to do this.

 The wall behind you